 When is the Best Time to Visit Banff for Hiking?

-Hiking season starts around Banff and Canmore in April.
+Hiking season starts around Banff and Canmore in mid April.
 Most peaks at elevation will still have snow on them, so spikes and hiking poles are recommended.
 Grassi Lakes, Grotto Canyon, and Johnston Canyon are good all low elevation hikes that are great year round.
 Sulphur Mountain is also a good year-round hike.

 Although you can hike in April and May, hiking season doesn’t really ramp up until June.
 Some of the more serious peaks should be saved until late June, maybe even July depending on the year.
 You can bet anything above 10,000 ft will have snow on it until late July.
 These should only be attempted by people with proper hiking and scrambling experience.

 There’s wildlife all year in the Canadian Rockies.
 In the winter, you’ll likely see a lot of elk and goats.
 If you’re lucky, you might come across a moose or a coyote.
 Maybe even a wolf (though unlikely).

 Summertime means bear season.
-Come early May, the bears start to wake up and bear spray should be carried on any hike.
+Come mid April, the bears start to wake up and bear spray should be carried on any hike.
 Look out for the black bears and grizzlies, but do so safely.
 Do not approach wildlife in Banff and view them quickly from the safety of your car and then move on – don’t create a traffic jam by taking photos of a bear for twenty minutes.

 All year you’ll also stand a chance of seeing foxes, owls, and plenty of birds.
 Look out for the bunnies of Canmore as well!